-- Enough sheets of flipchart paper and marker pens for each small group - The Implementation Action Planning Tools that participants have begun completing
+- Enough sheets of flipchart paper and marker pens for each small group - The implementation action planning tool that participants have begun completing.

 To identify problems that might prevent a child safeguarding policy being implemented across an organisation and with partner agencies.